FarmAndFight/levelSync/README.md

 levelSync is a spigot plugin which help you to synchronize minecraft vanilla experience between yours servers using MySQL.

+__IMPORTANT:__ This plugin do no support player in offline mode, please enable online-mode on bungeecord

 # Installation

 - Put the .jar file in your spigot (not bungeecord) plugin folder